Table of Contents

 Just down the 101 is Carlsbad, which hosts two of our favorite restaurants in the county: Campfire and The Land & Water Company.

-Campfire opened over a year ago and paid tribute to live-fire cooking alongside its whimsical cocktail list.
+Campfire opened over a few year’s ago and pays tribute to live-fire cooking alongside its whimsical cocktail list.
 The decor pays tribute to the great outdoors with camping accents, a teepee for kids to play in, and hybrid indoor-outdoor seating with impeccable design.

 A few blocks away is The Land & Water Company, which shacks up in a historical victorian house and is famous for its sustainable sushi creations from chef Rob Ruiz.
 The menu isn’t limited to seafood, though, and pretty much anything you order is bound to be a home run, like their famous pork belly, jalapeno, and cornbread bites.
 One of San Diego County’s newest craft breweries, Rouleur Brewing Co., recently opened with its cycling-themed beers.